jordanmmck/jordanmmck_react/README.md

   - Feynman - Fun to Imagine
   - Feynman - Messenger Lectures
 - Etc
+  - Quotes
+    - "I love mankind..."
-  - Quotes ("I love mankind...", "Man is something that should be overcome...")
+    - "Man is something that should be overcome..."
   - Art?

 ### Output